emersion/emersion.fr/content/blog/2019-05-30-intro-to-damage-tracking.md

 to redraw as little as possible.

-Here's an example with `htop`: only the parts that have changed are rendered, the regions that don't changed are painted in yellow.
+Here's an example with `htop`: only the parts that have changed are rendered, the regions that don't change are painted in yellow.

 <video src="https://sr.ht/fs1u.mp4" controls>